Trump strong-arms House Republicans. They’re not ready to cave (yet).

 He cajoled.
 He called out holdout lawmakers by name.
 He told them to stop negotiating and vote yes, already.

 “He was emphatic: We need to quit screwing around.
-That was the clear message,” South Dakota Republican Rep. Dusty Johnson told reporters as he exited the meeting.
+That was the clear message,” South Dakota Rep. Dusty Johnson told reporters as he exited the meeting.

 Why We Wrote This